Alabama's State Parks Need You!

 3. WORK CAMPERS (1 to 3 months at a time) *When an Opening is Available

-Volunteer Work Campers receive a full hookup campsite in exchange for 20 + hours of service each week.
+Volunteer Work Campers receive a full hookup campsite in exchange for volunteer service each week.
 A position will typically range from 1 to 3 months at a time.

 Some duties may include: maintenance & cleaning, painting, mowing, weed-eating, landscaping, monitoring trails, picking up trash, pressure washing, etc. Duties can vary.